tomdulin/adhoc-slcsp/README.md

 ```ruby
 sudo chmod 755 'bin/slcsp'
 ```
--- check gemspec for version details and dependancies -- you may have to run bundle install
+-- check gemspec for version details and dependancies.
+-- you may have to run bundle install

 ## usage